-View the rapids at Si Phan Don, Laos
+View the rapids at at Si Phan Don, Lao PDR

 With an average width of 10,783 meters (35,376 feet), the Khone Phapheng Falls is the widest waterfall in the world, with an average flow rate of 11,610 cubic meters per second.
 These waterfalls effectively cut the Mekong in half, preventing boats from passing through.